o-t-w/blog/src/content/blog/how-to-gif-2025.md

 If a video includes transparency, the best solution is far more tenuous.

 - AV1 does not support transparency.
-- Animated AVIF files with transparency suffer from performance issues in every browser, and are practically unusable in Safari.
+- Animated AVIF files that include transparency suffer from performance issues in every browser, and are practically unusable in Safari.
 - Safari supports the HEVC video codec with transparency, but Chrome does not.
 - Chrome supports the VP9 video codec with transparency, but Safari does not.

 Jake Archibald has written an [in-depth article](https://jakearchibald.com/2024/video-with-transparency/#the-performance-is-prohibitively-bad) about this topic.

+Animated WebP seems to avoid the Safari issues of animated AVIF, so is worth considering.

 ## Looping video beyond "gifs"